Talleres de Córdoba: History

 Starting in 1980, Talleres became a regular of the Metropolitano championship and finished in third place.

 Talleres played in the Argentine Primera División until the 1993 Torneo Clausura when Talleres was relegated to the Primera B Nacional.
 Talleres was promoted to Argentine Primera División after the 1993–94 championship, but was again related after a poor performance in 1994–95 season.
 The following season, the club finished first during the Clausura tournament of the Second Division but lost the Championship to Huracán de Corrientes.

-In 1998, during a game (later remembered by fans as "The Final of the Century," Talleres won its first Argentine title, the 1997/98 Primera B Nacional championship on penalty kick shootout against all-time rival Belgrano de Córdoba, earning them a promotion to the First Division.
+In 1998, during a game (later remembered by fans as "The Final of the Century", Talleres won its first Argentine title, the 1997/98 Primera B Nacional championship on penalty kick shootout against all-time rival Belgrano de Córdoba, earning them a promotion to the First Division.
 Next year the club won its first and only international title, the 1999 Copa CONMEBOL (the precursor of the current Copa Sudamericana) against CSA from Brazil.

 The following season, Talleres' good performance in first division qualified the team to play the 2001 Copa Mercosur and the 2002 Copa Libertadores, being the first and only team from Córdoba to qualify for those continental tournaments.
 Talleres reached the round of 16 in the Mercosur, only to lose against Gremio.
 In Copa Libertadores, Talleres had a poor performance, being eliminated in the first stage.

 Despite finishing in third place during the Torneo Clausura tournament of the 2003–04 season and qualifying for the Copa Libertadores again, Talleres was relegated, due to poor results in the previous 2 seasons, after losing to Argentinos Juniors in the promotion/relegation play-off.
 By Argentine rules, the team lost its Libertadores bid because of this.

 In 2008–09 Talleres was dismissed again, this time to the Torneo Argentino A via the point average system despite finishing in 12th place of 20 teams in Primera B Nacional.

 On 15 November 2010, the IFFHS produced a report on the top 200 teams in the American continent from 2001 to that date.
 Talleres was No. 130, the highest position for a Córdoba Province team in the ranking.

 In May 2013, Talleres was promoted to Primera B Nacional after defeating San Jorge by 1–0.
 Later, Talleres returned to the third division but it was promoted in 2015, and, in 2016, after 12 years Talleres earned the promotion to First Division.
+They achieved so by not losing any match in the whole tournament, being the first time to accomplish this in Argentine football.